It’s 8 a.m., and I’m sitting on the back porch, looking out at the garden. No birds, no bees yet. It’s August and nature is slowing down.

 As of mid-August, I am hearing a loud, continuous musical trill in the backyard at night – probably a group of tree crickets.
 There may be field crickets and ground crickets that I can’t distinguish.

 Grasshoppers are the fourth part of the chorus.
-There are many more grasshoppers out there than we usually see because they are hiding in the fields.
+There are many more grasshoppers out there than we usually see because they are hiding in the meadows.
 Grasshoppers’ legs go up and down and scrape against the edge of the wings, making a high-pitched trill or sometimes a snapping sound.

 Listening for these sounds brings surprises.
 Go out in the yard at night and tune in.
 You will be amazed at the variety of pitch, speed and beat.